 The Arctic is by far the most-discussed alternative shipping route.
-In theory, it offers the prospect of alternative trade channels as climate change melts sea ice and opens up a Northern Sea Route (NSR).
+In theory, it offers the prospect of new trade channels as climate change melts sea ice and opens up a Northern Sea Route (NSR).
 Use of the NSR could reduce sailing time between northwestern Europe and northeast Asia by 44 per cent, with a 20-30 per cent saving in transport costs.
 A viable NSR would avoid both the Panama Canal and passage via the Mediterranean, Middle East and Strait of Malacca, though it could also result in the Bering Strait emerging as a new chokepoint.
 At its narrowest point, the strait forges a 90-km channel between mainland Russia to the west and Alaska to the east, punctuated by Russia's Diomede Islands.
-The strait is already an important access point for oil and gas operations in the Chukchi and Beaufort seas, and for the Red Dog
+The strait is already an important access point for oil and gas operations in the Chukchi and Beaufort seas, and for the Red Dog zinc and lead mine in Alaska.
+112 Commercial activity is rising: between 2008 and 2012, the number of large vessels transiting the strait more than doubled.
+113